tokenly/api-docs/sources/tokenly-music/includes/public/_06-getFeaturedArtists.md

 }
 ```

-Returns a list of all featured artists
+Returns a list of all artists, sorted by featured artist rank

 ### HTTP Request